Urinalysis is used to look for metabolic and kidney disorders

 Sample of urine (20-50 mls) in a sterile container

-This test identifies and measures the byproducts of normal and abnormal metabolism, which are eliminated from your body in urine.
+This test identifies and measures the byproducts of normal and abnormal metabolism, that are eliminated from your body in urine.

 Urinalysis consists of two distinct testing phases: